AnonJedi/internship-manager/README.md

 2. Overriding templates
   1. Copy files `.env.node.example` to `.env.node` and change it if need
   2. Copy `docker-compose.development.yml` or `docker-compose.production.yml` and rename it to `docker-compose.override.yml`.
 It's need to use ports for docker containers.
   3. For application port edit see `docker-compose.yml` file in `node.ports` section
+  4. Copy `client/app.config.json.example` to `client/app.config.json` and edit if it's required

 ## Startup application